 Yogoshiyama is a small ski hill located to the east of central Hiranai town in the eastern Aomori Prefecture.
+There is one pair lift and two ropetows at this ski hill.

 Aomori Prefecture is the northernmost prefecture on the main island of Honshu and borders Akita Prefecture and Iwate Prefecture to the south.
 Hokkaido is to the north across the Tsugaru Strait.
 There are a number of ski hills located across Aomori Prefecture, mostly small in scale.
 The capital, Aomori city, is located in the central area by the shores of Mutsu Bay and to the north of the Hakkoda mountains.